tolauwae/phd-thesis/src/multiverse/multiverse.typ

 Starting from this point, the debugger can replay the program's execution forwards to $K_(m-1)$, which will not include any primitive calls.
 This means the steps will be deterministic, and will not change the external environment.
 This corresponds with the full arrow at the bottom of the figure.
-Next to it is shown the snapshot list after the step back, which now only contains the snapshot of the state $K_n$.
+Next to it, is shown the snapshot list after the step back, which now only contains the snapshot of the state $K_n$.

 In the outlined scenario the last transition in the chain, from $K_(m-1)$ to $K_m$, performs an output action.
 However, if this transition is a standard WebAssembly instruction instead, no compensating action will be performed.